ankur3012/Weather-App/README.md

 # Weather-App
-A weather app using tml,JavaScript and RapidAPI
+A weather app using html,JavaScript and RapidAPI